rage/programming-23/data/part-1/3-more-about-variables.md

 * It is often useful to name variables according to what they are used for.
 For example, if the variable contains a word, the name `word` is a better choice than, say, `a`.

 * There is no set limit to the length of a variable name in Python, but there are some other limitations.
-A variable name should begin with a letter, and it can only contains letters, numbers and underscores &#95;.
+A variable name should begin with a letter, and it can only contain letters, numbers and underscores &#95;.

 * Lowercase and uppercase letters are different characters.
 The variables `name`, `Name` and `NAME` are all different variables.
 While this rule has a few exceptions, we will ignore those for now.

 * It is a common programming practice in Python to use only lowercase characters in variable names.
 If the variable name consists of multiple words, use an underscore between the words.
-While this rule has a few exceptions, we will ignore those for now.
+While this rule also has a few exceptions, we will ignore those for now.

 </text-box>

 ## Integers

-Thus far, we have only stored strings in variables, but there are also many other types of information we will want to store in variables.
+Thus far, we have only stored strings in variables, but there are also many other types of information we will want to store and access later.
 Let's have a look at integers first.
 Integers are numbers that do not have a decimal or fractional part, such as `-15`, `0` and `1`.

 The following program creates the variable `age`, which contains an integer value.